 Android VS Competitors

 In terms of operating systems, Android is the largest, closely followed by Apple’s iOS.
-They take up over 90 percent of the market, so who are the other competitors and can they challenge Android and knock it off its podium?
+Android takes up over 90 percent of the market, so who are the other competitors and can they challenge Android and knock it off its podium?

-Apart from Android and iOS, there is only one other operating system that has over 1% of the operating systems market and that is windows by Microsoft.
-There are many other operating systems that you may not of hear about, however many of them fail due to the state of the market only really having a few competitors.
+Apart from Android and iOS, there is only one other operating system that has over 1% of the operating systems market and that is Windows by Microsoft.
+There are many other operating systems that you may not have heard about, however many of them fail due to the state of the market only really having a few competitors.

-Ubentu, Cyanogen and a few others are a few examples of upcoming operating systems that failed to catch the publics support.
+Ubuntu, Cyanogen and a few others are a few examples of upcoming operating systems that failed to catch the public’s support.